~ An interview with an Owner ~

-Many thanks to Sean from Longwood CO who took out some time to talk to us today about his dog, Hōyō.
+Many thanks to Tibetan Mastiff owner, Sean, from Longwood CO who took out some time to talk to us today about his dog, Hōyō.

 Hōyō is a one-year-old, neutered, male Tibetan Mastiff.
 His name is “cuddles” in Japanese, as it could possibly be what he does best.